Welcome to our grammar lesson about the Spanish verb gustar.

 Another possibility is using only Block 1, if we have already mentioned the verb “gustar” and we don’t want to repeat it all the time.

-For example, in the following conversation, after mentioning the verb “gustar” once, the 2 people continue the conversation using only Blocks 1:
+For example, in the following exchange, after saying “gustar” once, these people continue the conversation using only Blocks 1: